k9w/instructions/httpdApache.md

 - extra/httpd-vhosts.conf
 - extra/httpd-ssl.conf

-It's a good idea to backup the original files, so that you can go back to a default clean-install.
-For example:
+Backup the original files, so that you can go back to a default clean-install.

 ```
 $ cd /etc/apache2
 # cp httpd2.conf httpd2.conf.orig
 ```

+Optionally, remove all the comments, that aren't commented out code, so that you can read the file better.
+You can refer to the .orig to read the comments when needed.

 ## Enable basic http before https